 Temporary Suspension

 Investors are reminded that in certain circumstances their right to redeem or switch Shares may be temporarily suspended.
-Please see 'Temporary Suspension of Valuation of the Shares and of Sales, Redemptions and Switching' on pages 121 to 122.
+Please see 'Temporary Suspension of Valuation of the Shares and of Sales, Redemptions and Switching' on page 132.

 Valuation Risk